 Please note that option units require minimum numbers in order to run and may only be available on a semester by semester basis.
 They may also change from year to year.

-A minimum 4-week placement or optional 40 week placement (or a minimum of 30-weeks for 2017 entry), designed to develop your abilities and understanding of the workplace.
+A minimum 4-week placement or optional 30 week placement (minimum), designed to develop your abilities and understanding of the workplace.
 It also provides a platform for successful entry into the workplace following graduation.